 Rituals and traditions help our mental health.
 A study on rituals when mourning, for example, found they went a long way to help mourners feel in control.

 What new tradition can you create for yourself?
 (Eating an entire box of chocolates in bed counts).
 Or find new ways to enact old family holiday rituals, such as by over a Zoom call.

 5. Make a bigger effort than usual to reach out to others.

-It can feel easier to hide away from others and feel sorry for yourself.
-And while it’s important not to say yes to things you really don’t want to do and fall into draining yourself and being a people pleaser?
-Connection is not an option when it comes to mental health, it’s now realised to be a necessity.
+It can feel easier to hide away from others and feel sorry for yourself than socialise.
+And while it’s important not to say yes to things you really don’t want to do, and not fall into draining yourself by being a people pleaser?
+Connection is hugely helpful for low moods.

 If your loneliness feels unmanageable, or being away from family gives you new revelations about certain family issues that you’ve long avoided dealing with?
 Don’t feel you have to navigate things alone.

 Sometimes the best present we can give ourselves is a safe, unbiased environment to vent.
 Talk therapy creates this space.
 A counsellor or psychotherapist will understand and not judge, and most now work over video platforms like Skype for safety and convenience.
 Christmas won ‘t last forever, but the learnings and personal growth therapy provides will.